-With the secondary label market growing rapidly, driven by favorable online retail sales, ID Images has seen a surge in demand for pressure sensitive labels for inventory, tracking and shipping labels, enabling it to win significant business from a number of high profile, fortune 100 clients.
-Central to this success is ID Images customer-centric approach in finding the best solution for their clients’ challenging and individual needs.
+With the secondary label market growing rapidly, driven by favorable online retail sales, ID Images has seen a surge in demand for pressure-sensitive labels for inventory, tracking, and shipping labels, enabling it to win significant business from several high-profile, fortune 100 clients.
+Central to this success is ID Images’ customer-centric approach to finding the best solution for their clients’ challenging and individual needs.

-This was precisely the case in point when, in 2014 an ID Images customer that sells to a global online retailer approached ID Images to print labels, both for managing inventories at their distribution centres and for individually tracking the millions of items that their customer ship on a regular basis.
+This was precisely the case in point when, in 2014 an ID Images customer that sells to a global online retailer approached ID Images to print labels, both for managing inventories at their distribution centres and for individually tracking the millions of items that their customer ship regularly.

 A duplicate tracking number can cause havoc for the online retailer and their suppliers, resulting in losses from lost or refused shipments, expensive chargebacks plus the untold damage it can cause to customer satisfaction.